microsoft/vstest-docs/docs/analyze.md

 #### Introduction
 Event Log DataCollector is a Windows only DataCollector that is used to get event logs logged into Windows Event Viewer during test execution.
 Event logs are saved in a file `Event Log.xml` and this file is available as Attachment as part of test result report (trx).
+When enabled, Event Log DataCollector generates one `Event Log.xml` file for entire test session. `Event Log.xml` files are also generated corresponding to all test cases as well, to provide a granular view of events logged while executing a test case.

 More info on Event Viewer [here](https://technet.microsoft.com/en-us/library/cc938674.aspx)